olincollege/hoverbois/website/content/docs/software/_index.md

   port.
 Unfortunately, using this method sometimes results in glitchy behavior if the motor state is updated too frequently, making the PID driver unusable.

+## Discord Bot

+We needed to obtain the Raspberry Pi's local IP address to access the Raspberry Pi over ssh and to control over http.
+Considering how our team already communicated over Discord, we opted to write a Discord bot that would print the Pi's IP to the chat.
+We also wrote a systemd unit file to start the Discord bot on the Pi's boot.
+This bot served its purpose for the entirety of the project.

 ## Firmware {#firmware}

 The motors were driven by a Raspberry Pi Pico microcontroller (see